Paola in Miami County, Kansas — The American Midwest (Upper Plains)

 3. Concise Bio of Baptiste Peoria.
 (Submitted on August 15, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.)

-Categories. • Charity & Public Work • Native Americans • Settlements & Settlers •
+Topics.
+This marker is included in these topic lists: Charity & Public Work • Native Americans • Settlements & Settlers